vaczubatiuk/coding-exercises/Medium/HackerX-HackerRank/README.md

 (870, 121)	=>(a+b,a-b)=>	(1255, -337)
 ```
+This allows us to compare a single value instead of two since we will only care about the difference value, y
 At this point, all we really care about is the differce on Time vs Frequency, due to our Reeachability Relation, as Frequency is dependant on time.
 [-226, 120, 24,38, -779, 749, 453, -923, -551, -337]